O guia definitivo para protótipo de acabamento CNC: Do Design à Qualidade

 Key Design & Programming Steps

-• Cutting Parameters: Velocidade (RPM), taxa de alimentação (mm/min), and depth of cut—tailored to the material (Por exemplo, slower speed for stainless steel).
+• Parâmetros de corte: Velocidade (RPM), taxa de alimentação (mm/min), and depth of cut—tailored to the material (por exemplo, slower speed for stainless steel).

-Caso: A consumer electronics company needed a CNC finishing prototype of a smartphone charger shell (ABS material).
+Caso: A consumer electronics company needed a CNC finishing prototype of a smartphone charger shell (Material ABS).
 Engineers used SolidWorks to model the 60x40x20mm shell with 0.8mm-thick walls and two USB port cutouts.
 They then used Mastercam to set a tool path that first machined the outer shape, then the inner ports, and set a feed rate of 500mm/min—resulting in a prototype that matched the design within ±0.02mm.

 2. Material Selection and Preparation: Choose the Right Base